SigNoz/signoz.io/docs/userguide/alerts-management.md

 You can use `Run Query` to confirm your query works.
 Include the bind variables and mandatory column aliases as mentioned [here](https://signoz.io/docs/tutorial/writing-clickhouse-queries-in-dashboard/#building-alert-queries-with-clickhouse-data).

+### Using result labels in alert description

+You can use the result labels in the alert description to create more informative alerts using `{{.Labels.<label-name>}}`.
+For example, if you have a query that returns the label `service_name`, you can use it in the alert description as `{{.Labels.service_name}}` to create an alert that is specific to a particular service.

 ### Steps to Setup Triggered Alerts